A SECULAR SACRED SPACE

 In the beginning, a protected space provides us with some measure of quiet and freedom from distractions that makes it easier to practice.
 Later the space and the preparations and routines around it provide cues that help us drop in, transitioning from the world of doing to the experience of being.
 This is one of the reasons why sleep experts tell us we should use our bedrooms only for bedroom activities – the room itself becomes a cue for rest and rejuvenation.

-Certain spaces demand certain behavior – often for very practical reasons.
+Certain spaces have specific behavior guidelines – often for very practical reasons.
 For example, in a library, we speak in soft voices so as not to distract people from reading and research.
 The practice space also functions best when certain types of behavior are observed.
 For example, in the Peace Pod we take off our shoes, speak in soft voices, endeavor to arrive on time, and use the space for its intended purpose.
 Some of the reasons for special behavior in the practice space are purely functional while others are attitudes or observances that facilitate the practices:

-- Observance: Removing shoes is a symbolic act of leaving the outside world of distractions and busyness outside.
+- Removing shoes is a symbolic act of leaving the outside world of distractions and busyness outside.

-- Observance: Silence becomes a refuge in and of itself – a place of deep calm and stillness.
+- Silence becomes a refuge in and of itself – a place of deep calm and stillness.
 Respecting silence signals that we are relating differently to experience.

 When we make space for things in our lives, it is usually an indication that they are important to us.
 What is sacred in your life?
 What space have you carved out for practice and what are the objects and routines that signal to you that its time to drop in and just be?
 If you’re curious to see how and where other everyday people practice, check out this blog series, The Faces of Mediation – I’m in it too!

 I breathe my way into wholeness and healing.

 and a letting go, a journey, and a coming home.